Functional Neurologic Disorder (FND) in Children and Young Adults: Symptoms, Causes, and Treatment

 • Nervous system dysregulation

-• Learned physiologic response to specific stimuli
+• Learned physiologic responses to specific stimuli

-The encouraging news is that the brain is highly adaptable, meaning these patterns can change with treatment and practice.
+The encouraging news is that the brain is adaptable, meaning these patterns can change with treatment and practice.

 How Psychotherapy Helps Treat Functional Neurologic Disorder